pyinstaller/pyinstaller/doc/hooks.rst

    When set to a string, the variable controls the collection mode for the hooked package/module.
 Valid values are:

-   * ``'pyc'``: collect byte-compiled modules, typically into the embedded PYZ archive.
+   * ``'pyz'``: collect byte-compiled modules into the embedded PYZ archive.
 This is the default behavior when no collection mode is specified.
+If the ``noarchive`` flag is used with ``Analysis``, the PYZ archive is not used, and ``pyz`` collection mode is automatically turned into ``pyc`` one.

+   * ``'pyc'``: collect byte-compiled modules as external data files (as opposed to collecting them into the PYZ archive).

-   * ``'py'``: collect source .py files as external data files, and do not collect byte-compiled modules into the PYZ archive.
+   * ``'py'``: collect source .py files as external data files.
+Do not collect byte-compiled modules.

+   * ``'pyz+py'`` or ``'py+pyz'``: collect byte-compiled modules into
+     the embedded PYZ archive and collect corresponding source .py files as external data files.

+     If ``noarchive`` flag is in effect, the byte-compiled modules are collected as external data files, which causes python to ignore them due to the source files being placed next to them.

    The setting is applied to all child modules and subpackages, unless overridden by the setting in their corresponding hook.